 For her 9th Season at the Alhambra Performing Arts Center, INESITA will bring her distinctive Flamenco concert to the Sage Granada Methodist Church under the direction of William Yee.

 UNESCO has declared Flamenco to be an “Intangible Cultural Heritage of Humanity”

 Inesita’s presentation of Flamenco (Cante Jondo) embodies this idea, because of the universality of Flamenco’s musical structure.
 An expression of the people, it carries a message of the life force in its driving rhythms (compas) and tensions.
 The earthiness, elegance, strong tradition in Flamenco and its emotional content relates to all of us.

-The performance will feature Miguel Bernal, brilliant dancer/ singer, Clarita, charismatic singer and dancer, as well as exciting numbers by flamenco dancers La Nubia and Jani Quintero plus the solid guitar collaboration of Stamen Wetzel and Benjamin.
+The performance will feature Miguel Bernal, brilliant dancer/ singer, Clarita, charismatic singer and dancer, as well as other exciting dances by La Nubia; plus the solid guitar collaboration of Stamen Wetzel and Benjamin.